 - Faster collaboration: In Slack, alerts don’t just sit there.
 Teams can reply in threads, tag colleagues, and share quick updates right alongside the alert itself.
 For example, if a laptop needs to be locked remotely, the IT admin can confirm in the same thread, so everyone has visibility.
 The conversation and the action happen in one place.

 - Less tool-switching (and more focus): Normally, IT teams have to jump between Kandji, email, ticketing systems, and Slack just to manage a single issue.
 That back-and-forth wastes time and breaks focus.
-In fact, studies show context-switching can reduce productivity by 20–40% — and in some cases up to 80% depending on the number of tasks being juggled.
+In fact, studies show that context switching can reduce productivity by 20–40%, and in some cases by up to 80%, depending on the number of tasks being juggled.
 By pulling Kandji alerts into Slack, teams cut out extra steps and stay focused on solving problems.

 - Better compliance visibility: Compliance isn’t just about fixing one device — it’s about seeing patterns.
-With Kandji alerts posted into a dedicated Slack channel (like #device-compliance), IT leaders get a clear view of which devices are repeatedly falling out of policy.
+With Kandji alerts posted to a dedicated Slack channel (like #device-compliance), IT leaders get a clear view of which devices repeatedly fall out of policy.
 This makes it easier to track trends, assign ownership, and ensure nothing important is missed.

 Before you start, make sure you have: